-Conducting two Vans through the ins and outs of love…
+Conducting through the ins and outs of love…

-Richard and Barbara Harmon married for 17 years are now constantly bickering.
-Marriage counselling fails, after their divorce they learn exactly what this means in late 1960s America.
+Richard and Barbara Harmon are constantly bickering, after their divorce they learn what this means in late 1960s America.

 When I fall in love it will be forever… We’ve all probably heard this hit ballad from singing stars of now and yesteryear from Nat King Cole to kinda more recently, Rick Astley.
 Those singing this timeless song, ironically with many divorces between them.
 These stars belt those lyrics out as if they mean it, which they possibly did at the time.

 Few songs sing about divorce, the most memorable being D I V O R C E from Tammy Wynette.
 This once taboo topic covered in comparatively fewer movies including War of the Roses (1999), Mrs Doubtfire (1993) and Kramer vs Kramer (1979).
 Divorce often seen with TV characters and remembered especially in those prime time 1980s soaps.